 - What would someone’s relationship with money and debt look like at levels one through five?

 - What would someone’s behaviors and intentions be regarding social media?

 - How would someone handle self-promotion for their entrepreneurial work?

 - How would someone handle increasing success with broader societal work if it was negatively impacting their immediate relationships?

-> I don’t have any clear answers to these questions, but I’d love to hear your thoughts below.
+I obviously don’t have any clear answers to these questions, but I’d love to hear your thoughts below.